Microsoft Teams Integration Configuration Quick Start

 The integration uses an Azure Active Directory registered application to represent the Enterprise Messenger Integration (EMI) Server.
 The EMI Server uses Microsoft Graph API subscriptions to receive events from Teams, such as chat creation, chat changes, new chat messages, and so forth.
 The EMI Server exposes the webhook to the Internet so that Microsoft servers may call it to send event notifications.

 - In the Azure Active Directory, register a new application to represent the Enterprise Messenger Integration (EMI) Server.
-Please see Azure Application Configuration for EMI Server for detailed instructions.
+Please see Configuring the Microsoft Graph API as an Authentication Mechanism for Secure Microsoft Teams Content for detailed instructions.

 - To check that the application is configured correctly, log in to the Contact Center Administrator application, add a Microsoft Teams integration account, set the properties for the account, and click the Test connection button.
 Testing the connection will provide you with either a success message or an error message.